weirdpattern/weirdpattern.com/content/posts/2018/August/06/extend-rendering-control-properties.md

 ### Parameter templates and the Control Properties window

 Parameter templates can be used to add new `presentation properties` to a rendering.
-These presentation properties can be updated in the control properties window which is accessible from both the `Presentation/Details` menu and the `Experience Editor`, so no matter what your preference is you can still make use of this.
+These presentation properties can be updated in the `control properties` window which is accessible from both the `Presentation/Details` menu and the `Experience Editor`, so no matter what your preference is you can still make use of this.

 ![Control Properties Window](./images/control-properties.png)
-<center style="margin-top: -10px; margin-bottom: 20px"><span style="font-size: 10px;">The control properties window</span></center>
+<center class="caption">The control properties window</center>

-It's important to understand that anything in this window affects only the currently active rendering (in other words, the instance of the rendering being updated), so even if you have two or more of instances of the same rendering in a page, the value will only be updated in the active one.
+One thing worth noting is that any change to the value of the properties made in this window will only affect the active rendering (in other words, the instance of the rendering being updated), so even if the page has two or more of instances of the same rendering, only one will be updated.
 This gives us an excellent customization point.

 ### Creating parameter templates

-Parameter templates are treated like any other template in Sitecore because they are basically templates inheriting from the `Standard Rendering Parameters` template, and while there is nothing stopping you from creating these in a different node, they are are usually stored in the same node as other templates (sitecore\Templates).
+Parameter templates are treated like any other template in Sitecore, and while there is nothing stopping us from creating them in a different node, it is common to stored them along other templates under the `sitecore\Templates` node.

+One key difference between a parameter template and a other types of templates is the base they inherit from.
+The former inherits from the `Standard Rendering Parameters` template; the latter from the `Standard Values` template.
+So don't forget to update the `Base Template` property in the create wizard dialog.

 ![Standard Rendering Parameters](./images/template-creation.png)
-<center style="margin-top: -10px; margin-bottom: 20px"><span style="font-size: 10px;">Template creation showing the standard rendering parameters</span></center>
+<center class="caption">Template creation showing the standard rendering parameters</center>

-Add sections and properties to the newly created parameter template to complete it.
+Now that we have our new parameter template, we can add sections and properties to it.
+Use the template builder as you would for any other template.

 ![Template Builder](./images/template-builder.png)
-<center style="margin-top: -10px; margin-bottom: 20px"><span style="font-size: 10px;">Template customization</span></center>
+<center class="caption">Template customization</center>

-### Adding a parameter template to a rendering
+### Linking a parameter template to a rendering

-Adding a parameter template to a rendering is as simple as selecting the rendering, opening the content editor on the right panel and setting the `Parameters Template` property value to the newly created template.
+Linking a parameter template to a rendering is as simple as selecting the rendering from the content tree and updating the `Parameters Template` property value in the content panel.

 ![Assigning to Rendering](./images/rendering-setup.png)
-<center style="margin-top: -10px; margin-bottom: 20px"><span style="font-size: 10px;">Use the Parameters Template to specify the desired template</span></center>
+<center class="caption">Use the Parameters Template to specify the desired template</center>

-### Adding the rendering to a page
+### Customizing the rendering in the presentation layer

-Add the rendering to any page in the usual way and edit the rendering properties to open the control properties window.
+Once these two have been linked together, we can simply drop the new rendering in any page (or component with a presentation layer) and use the control properties window to update the values defined in the parameter template.

 ![Updating the page](./images/page-setup.png)
-<center style="margin-top: -10px; margin-bottom: 20px"><span style="font-size: 10px;">Page setup</span></center>

-### Tying it all together
+<center class="caption">Page setup</center>

-Last, but not least, use the `mvc.renderRendering` pipeline to apply any kind of customizations you want/need on your rendering.
-In my case, I'm reading the `Disable Caching` property to determine whether the rendering should set its cacheability property.
+### Last, but not least... the pipeline

+The pipeline is where the magic really happens.
+The `mvc.renderRendering` pipeline is used by Sitecore to execute renderers.
+It's conformed by a set of processes that will take care of the entire rendering process for us.
+The pipeline is called multiple times in a single request (once per rendering) and it provides an excellent way to introduce customization logic for the renderings.
+In my case, I'm reading the `Disable Caching` property to determine whether the rendering should set its cacheability property or not (in which case the cache gets invalidated and a fresh copy of the rendering is returned).

-Here is the code for the pipeline
+Here is the code for the pipeline `gist:053e37fcb2137d82b7a8821ef972c73e?file=pipeline.cs`

-`gist:053e37fcb2137d82b7a8821ef972c73e?file=pipeline.cs`

 And here is the config patch file
 `gist:053e37fcb2137d82b7a8821ef972c73e?file=Z.MyCustom.Assembly.Caching.config`

 Hope this helps!